-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucosecontrol solutions for checking the accuracy of test strips and monitors.
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Non-standard blood glucose monitors that are not provided free by a test strips manufacturer require a prior authorization (approval in advance) to be covered. - Diabetic testing supplies are available at a network medical equipment supplier or network mail-order supplier.
 Certain brands of these supplies are also available at any network pharmacy that has them (refer to the Diabetes Testing Supplies Flyer located on our website at www.VivaHealth.com/Medicare/MemberResources or call Member Services for assistance). - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Requires prior authorization (approval in advance) to be covered. - Diabetes self-management training is covered under certain conditions.

-- \$0 for Medicarecovered blood glucose monitors. - \$0 per standardsize box (as determined by the plan) for each Medicarecovered diabetes supply item offered by network providers. - 20% for Medicarecovered therapeutic shoes, fitting and inserts. - There is no coinsurance, copayment, or deductible for members eligible for the diabetes self-management training preventive benefit.
+\$0 for Medicare-covered blood glucose monitors.

+\$0 per standard-size box (as determined by the plan) for each Medicare-covered diabetes supply item offered by network providers.

+20% of the cost for Medicarecovered therapeutic shoes, fitting and inserts.

+There is no coinsurance, copayment, or deductible for members eligible for the diabetes self-management training preventive benefit.
-Services that are covered for you